OpenMarshal/npm-WebDAV-Server/README.md

 * GET (file get content)
 * MKCOL (directory creation)
 * PROPFIND (get file information)
-* PUT (set the content of a file and create it if it doesn't exist)
+* PUT/POST (set the content of a file and create it if it doesn't exist)

 Find more details on the process at [https://github.com/OpenMarshal/npm-WebDAV-Server/projects/1](https://github.com/OpenMarshal/npm-WebDAV-Server/projects/1).